| Read the following in sequence or jump to: Egypt

 in the court although perhaps remained primary in Egyptian administration throughout

+the centuries.
 At time of Ahmed, it seemed that the struggle between

 Turkish-educated aristocracy and an increasingly rich and